 Music and Wellness as We Age

-BOOK REVIEW BY BILL FRASER
+BOOK REVIEW BY WILLIAM FRASER

 The authors note in the preface that Active Ageing with Music is a resource for those “working in the fields of music, education, or psychology of music” and that this book will be of interest to individual older adults who are interested in how they may preserve and sustain their cognitive, social, and emotional well-being throughout the latter stages of their lives.